 18. Public clouds

-Public clouds provide shared resources for multiple organizations to use, and so their services are not restricted by the size of your company’s budget.
+Public clouds provide shared resources for multiple organizations to use, so their services are not restricted by the size of your company’s budget.
 This makes them ideal if you’re looking into building up a business that has access needs or may eventually expand its user base beyond yourself.

 17. Role-Based Access Control (RBAC)